lcpp-org/RustBCA/README.md

 `RustBCA` is a general-purpose, high-performance code for simulating ion-material interactions including sputtering, reflection, and implantation using the binary collision approximation ([BCA]), written in [Rust]!
-RustBCA consists of a standalone code and libraries for including ion-material interactions in simulations written in C/C++, Python, and Fortran.
+RustBCA includes a standalone version and libraries for including ion-material interactions in simulations written in C/C++, Python, and Fortran.